Updated: July, 2022

 (Source: U.S. Department of Education, Office for Civil Rights (2012)

-Since the release in March 2013 of Volume 1 of our new Social Thinking curriculum for early learners, We Thinkers!
-Volume 1 Social Explorers we have received accolades from parents and professionals alike for the practical and deep teachings we have developed for children ages 4-7.
-Most recently We Thinkers!
-Volume 1 received its second award, a Silver 2014 Moonbeam Children’s Book Award.
-Designed as a multi-sensory, social-emotional learning package for children who can learn through language, We Thinkers!
+Since the release of Volume 1 of our award-winning curriculum for early learners, We Thinkers!
+Volume 1 Social Explorers we have received accolades from parents and professionals alike for the practical and deep teachings for children ages 4-7.
+Designed as a multisensory, social-emotional learning package for children who can learn through language, We Thinkers!
 Volume 1 teaches children about their thoughts and feelings, being part of a group both physically (their bodies) and mentally (their brains), thinking about others, and their own self-regulation.
-The package includes five colorful storybooks within which children learn a common and more child-friendly language to talk about socially abstract ideas, a curriculum book with lessons and activities aligned with each storybook plus a full research review on early social development, a charming tote bag, and a music CD.
-Grammy® winning artist Tom Chapin sings 12 lively songs that pair with each social concept introduced and add another dimension to learning.
+The package includes five colorful storybooks through which children learn a common and more child-friendly language to talk about socially abstract ideas; a curriculum book with lessons and activities aligned with each storybook; plus a full research review on early social development.
+Grammy®-winning artist Tom Chapin sings 12 lively songs that pair with each social concept introduced and add another dimension to learning.
+(The music is sold wherever you stream).

 1. How is the We Thinkers! curriculum different from social emotional curricula already on the market?

 - Adults struggle to teach social emotional and social learning concepts to children in large part because they don’t remember learning these concepts themselves.
 For most of us, social learning came as naturally as learning to walk.
-However, today’s children are not getting the same access to shared collaborative imaginative play and free play creativity away from technology, and more children are born to social learning disabilities (e.g., children diagnosed with Autism Spectrum Disorders, ADHD, etc.).
-All materials developed by Social Thinking provide a structured scope and sequence that guides adults in understanding and then teaching complex layered social concepts in a step-by-step manner.
+However, today’s children are not getting the same access to shared collaborative imaginative play and free play creativity away from technology .
+All materials developed by Think Social Publishing, Inc. provide a structured scope and sequence that guides adults in understanding and teaching complex layered social concepts in a step-by-step manner.

 - We avoid assumptions about our students’ social knowledge and play skills and begin our lessons in a very basic place—one often overlooked in other curricula–by teaching students how to recognize they are learning as part of a group with other people who also have thoughts and feelings.
-We then provide basic social teachings by defining a unique set of evidence-based vocabulary words.
-This helps adults move away from using abstract concepts with children who have less socially abstract thinking skills.
-Instead of teaching students to “cooperate”, “be nice” and “play well”, we teach them how to talk about the many factors that contribute to these larger processes.
-Our Social Thinking vocabulary concepts are easy to learn and easy to apply in teachable moments across the school, home and community.
+Providing basic social thinking vocabulary (e.g., body in the group, smart guess) helps adults move away from using abstract terms and concepts (e.g., cooperate, be nice, play well).
+The Social Thinking Vocabulary concepts are easy to learn and easy to apply in teachable moments across the school, home, and community.

 2. If we use this curriculum in our classroom, what should be the overall goal of our teaching?